jkallio/quick-kanban.nvim/README.md

 To archive an item, select the item and press `d`.
 This will move the item to the archive category.
 To unarchive an item, press `u` in the archive view.

-To delete an item permanently, select the item and press `D`.
+To delete an item permanently, select the item and press `x`.
 This will delete the item from the project folder.
 Be careful, as this action cannot be undone.

 To rename an item, select the item and press `r`.
 This will open a prompt to insert the new title of the item.
 Press <cr> to confirm the new title.

 To open the markdown file of an item in a new buffer, select the item and press `o`.

+To add a new category, press `A`.
+This will open a prompt to insert the name of the new category.
+Press <cr> to confirm the name, and the new category will be added to the Kanban board.

+To rename a category, select the category and press `R`.
+This will open a prompt to insert the new name of the category.
+Press <cr> to confirm the new name.

+To delete a category, select the category and press `X`.
+This will delete the category and all the items in it.
+Be careful, as this action cannot be undone.

 To toggle the archive view, press `<leader>a`.
 This will show or hide the archive window on the right side of the Kanban board.